Trebuh01/CarDataViewer/README.md

-CarInventoryManager is a Windows Forms application designed to manage a collection of cars.
+CarDataViever is a Windows Forms application designed to manage a collection of cars.
 The application allows users to add, remove, edit, and search for cars in a grid view.
 It also supports sorting and filtering of car data based on various properties.

 ## Features